Poisoning at a glance

 How does poisoning occur in cats?

-The most common route is ingestion of a toxic substance orally, other routes of toxicity include direct contact with the skin, injection and inhaled.
+The most common route is ingestion of a toxic substance orally, other routes of toxicity include direct contact with the skin, injection and inhaling.

 Inappropriately prepared home diets can also be a problem as they may contain high levels of vitamin D or vitamin A, which are both toxic in high doses.
 Limit organ meats due to the potential for toxicity.
 Vitamin toxicity can also occur in cats who receive vitamin supplements or cod liver oil.
 Food poisoning is another common cause of poisoning in cats.

 Eating garbage or feeding food that is out of date, improperly stored or improperly handled.
 While most cases aren’t life-threatening in healthy adult cats, kittens, senior cats and cats, who are immunocompromised are at higher risk.
 There is a move towards a more natural diet for cats, which is great, but pet owners must take care.
 I always recommend human grade meat as well as strict hygiene with food preparation and storage.

 Inhaled: Dust (such as lead), chemicals, fumes, smoke, insecticides, gases can all be inhaled, causing a variety of toxic and respiratory symptoms.